sta238/ae3_solutions/README.md

-# Completed version of AE1: Exploratory Data Analysis
+# Completed version of AE3: Estimation